evfredericksen/pynacea/readme.md

 mix and match as you like.
 - Install Python (2 or 3)
 - `pip install pynguest`
-- Set up a shared folder between your VM and your main operating system.
-This can be a new folder or one that already exists on your primary OS.
+- Set up `<Python Installation>/pynhost/pynportal` from your main OS as a shared folder between your VM and your main operating system.
+If you're using VirtualBox, [here](https://www.youtube.com/watch?v=eB211nF-Big) is a quick illustration of the process.

-###Pynhost (Linux Host)

-- install xdotool if you don't have it already
-- `pip install pynhost`
-- Run `pynacea.py` in your terminal.
-When prompted, give the path (on your main machine) of the same directory that you specified while setting up `pynguest`.

 ##Use